Sunday, 1 September 2019

 In Evelyn's pantheon a special place is reserved for devoted, intelligent and industrious people who look after creation, with or without a capital C: gardeners and farmers and agricultural workers in particular, with a favoured smile for the Women's Land Army during World War 2.
 Also included were artists in any medium who interpret and celebrate creation (we have already noted the easel behind Florence in 'Peeling Apples') and those whose academic work facilitates the maintaining of creation.
 In fact in 1942 she married Roger Folley, then an RAF officer but in peacetime a leading horticultural economist who occasionally wrote poetry in his spare time.

-In Martha, Mary and Lazarus we're in the garden at The Cedars, the family home in Strood, with William's apple trees on the right.
+In Martha, Mary and Lazarus we're in the garden in the family home in Rochester, with William's apple trees on the right.
 Evelyn has equated Jesus, his spade laid aside, with the good husbandman of her convictions.
 He has taken his boots off - a standard practice in Islam, one which the Koran shares with the Old Testament - denoting that the place where he is and the context of his discourse is sacred.
 The starry-eyed Mary, a willing student, has laid aside her school books as irrelevant and is listening enraptured.
 (Mary was Evelyn's middle name.)
 The Martha figure in the middle ground, maybe peeling potatoes, is comparable to the figure of Florence in 'Peeling Apples', perhaps grumbling about household tasks that keep her from her easel.
 There may be a self-deprecatory comparison here between the reluctance of Mary to do anything useful about the house and Evelyn's position in the Dunbar household, although I doubt if she pulled divine exoneration when told to peel potatoes.

 Evelyn's image of her father in the kitchen was clearly an abiding one.
 She kept it all her life.
 Whether she intended at one point, as the squaring up may suggest, to work the drawing up into something of greater consequence will probably never be known, but the basic concept and design reached its fullest fruition at the end of her life in possibly her greatest work, Autumn and the Poet (1960).